FRRouting/frr/doc/developer/workflow.rst

 code for quality and correctness.
 After any concerns are resolved, your code will be merged into the branch it was submitted against.

+Opening a new PR over code that is already in a PR, is not an appropriate way to develop.
+This removes any history from the new PR as such, we cannot easily track if comments are missed/addressed.
+As such PR's that just re-open a new PR for an existing PR will be summarily closed.
+The take over of a PR by a new submitter is the only case where a new PR can be opened.
+This should be discussed with a current maintainer before this is done though.
+A submitter is expected to do a rebase and a force push on the current branch.

 The title of the pull request should provide a high level technical summary of the included patches.
 The description should provide additional details that will help the reviewer to understand the context